 Humidity and oxygen, under specific conditions, trigger the oxidation of the mineral iron sulphide (pyrite) in the embankment.
 Chemical reactions, which occur in pyrite, cause the embankment to swell.
 Then, the backfill pushes the concrete slab vertically and produces swellings in the slab on the ground.
 The chemical reaction (sulfation) - resulting in the swelling of the concrete slab - also attacks the concrete of the slab which becomes brittle and loses its solidity and its integrity.

 Anal Fissure star and slab swelling on the ground

-Thus, star-shaped cracks and swelling in the slab on the ground of the basement and the garage can be caused by:
+Thus, star-shaped cracks and swelling in the slab on ground in the basement and in the garage can be caused by:

 - Pyrite - The only method to precisely check the presence of pyrite shale (pyrite), in the embankment under the concrete floor, is to have this embankment analyzed by a specialized laboratory.

-- Concrete sulfation - the presence of moisture, under the slab, linked to poor drainage can cause the sulfation of concrete.
+- Concrete sulfation - the presence of moisture, under the slab, connected to poor drainage can cause the sulfation of concrete.